niazbuoy08/dice_rolling_game/README.md

-# Enhanced Dice Roller 🎲
+# Dice Rolling Game 🎲

 A feature-rich command-line dice rolling simulator with statistics tracking and customization options.